 Do you need to leave Utrecht in December due to an overlap in semester dates?
 There are some courses in block 2 which have an "early exit" option.
 This means that you can finish the course before the Christmas-break.

-This is only possible if you need to return to your home institution for the start of your second semester at home.
+This is only possible if you need to return to your home institution for the start of your second semester at home (due to overlap in the academic calendar).
 You will receive 5 ECTS instead of 7,5 ECTS after completing the course.
-The student information desk can provide you with more information during the course registration period.
+The Student Information Desk of your designated school can provide you with more information during the course registration period.

 Please note: housing through Short Stay Solutions can only be rented for a full semester.